Who we are

-Greg Winston, “Team Leader” for CLAY, is a nationally known author, speaker and developer of Ascension, a psychology-based program that has proven to heighten self-esteem, give confidence, and allow children to think in very positive ways.
+Greg Winston, “Team Leader” for C.L.A.Y., is a nationally known author and speaker.
+Greg developed Ascension, a psychology-based program that has proven to heighten self-esteem and build confidence.
+The singular goal … to allow children to think in very positive ways.

-Greg’s program has been successful in California and was recently named the flagship program for the Memphis effort to empower families and save children.
+Greg’s program has been successful in California.
+Recently, several Memphis nonprofits have selected this program to empower families and save children.
 Growing up in Little Rock’s projects such as Granite Mountain, Tuxedo Courts, and the East End, Greg resorted to crime.
-After being released from the Juvenile Detention Center on Roosevelt, he was sent to live with his grandfather in Varner, Arkansas.
-The teachings of his grandfather changed his life, which he later chronicled in his first book “When Life Is a Barbed Wire Fence.”
+After being released from the Juvenile Detention Center.
+Immediately, he was sent to live with his grandfather in Varner, Arkansas.
+The teachings of his grandfather changed his life.
+Later, Greg chronicled those life-changing lessons in his first book, “When Life Is a Barbed Wire Fence.”

 Our Partners in Memphis’ Future